-In the last decade, natural language processing has turned to corpus-based methods.
+Rather than attempting to provide computer programs with real-world knowledge comparable to that of humans, natural language processing has turned to corpus-based methods.
 These approaches use techniques from statistics and machine learning to induce models of language usage from large samples of text.
 These models are trained to perform particular tasks, usually via supervised learning.
 This paper describes an approach where a decision tree is learned from some number of sentences where each instance of an ambiguous word has been manually annotated with a sense-tag that denotes the most appropriate sense for that context.

 Prior to learning, the sense-tagged corpus must be converted into a more regular form suitable for automatic processing.
 Each sense-tagged occurrence of an ambiguous word is converted into a feature vector, where each feature represents some property of the surrounding text that is considered to be relevant to the disambiguation process.
 Given the flexibility and complexity of human language, there is potentially an infinite set of features that could be utilized.
-However, in corpus-based approaches features usually consist of information that can be extracted directly from the text, without relying on extensive external knowledge sources.
+However, in corpus-based approaches features usually consist of information that can be readily identified in the text, without relying on extensive external knowledge sources.
 These typically include the part-of-speech of surrounding words, the presence of certain key words within some window of context, and various syntactic properties of the sentence and the ambiguous word.

-The approach in this paper relies upon a feature set made up of bigrams, two word sequences that appear in a text.
-The context in which an ambiguous word occurs is represented by some number of binary features that indicate whether or not a particular bigram has occurred in the sentence containing the ambiguous word, or in its immediate predecessor.
+The approach in this paper relies upon a feature set made up of bigrams, two word sequences that occur in a text.
+The context in which an ambiguous word occurs is represented by some number of binary features that indicate whether or not a particular bigram has occurred within approximately 50 words to the left or right of the word being disambiguated.